Mississippi Forestry Consulting FAQs

 How do timber sales work in Mississippi?

 Timber sales in Mississippi are usually sold by competitive bid.
-Southeast Forestlands consulting forester will first mark and measure your trees.
-Then we will prepare a timber sale plan, and connect with our network of timber buyers in Mississippi to collect bids from reputable loggers and mills.
+Southeast Forestlands will prepare a timber sale plan and connect with our network of timber buyers in Mississippi to collect bids from reputable loggers and mills.
 Once we have identified the highest bidder who is qualified to purchase, we will complete the contract with that buyer.
 Most often, you will be paid in a lump sum (prior to harvest) or by mill ticket (paid as wood is delivered).
 Our experienced Mississippi forestry consultants will oversee the entire harvest to ensure the contract details are met and to protect your property throughout the process.

 Who provides the most accurate timber appraisals in Mississippi?